projection-engine/projection-engine/COMMIT_NOTES.md

-- Integrating new material time
-- Integrating TerrainComponent with pipeline
+- Initializing sculpting gizmo to work on separate thread
-- Tweaks to inspector layout
+- Added opacity control to sculpting gizmo